 • Ability to migrate or pivot as needs change

-We created sample blogs on each platform and tested day-to-day workflows—theme setup, writing and publishing, mobile editing, SEO controls, and site performance.
-We compared both free and paid tiers to see what you actually get at each level.
+My team created sample blogs on each platform and tested day-to-day workflows—theme setup, writing and publishing, mobile editing, SEO controls, and site performance.
+I compared both free and paid tiers to see what you actually get at each level.

-After narrowing from twelve platforms to five, we combined hands-on testing with interviews from long-term users to understand real-world pros, cons, and where each platform fits best.
+After narrowing from twelve platforms to five, I combined hands-on review with interviews from long-term users to understand real-world pros, cons, and where each platform fits best.

-I have extensive WordPress experience and relied on that expertise during testing.
-For other platforms, we spoke with 15 users out of 116 we contacted—creators, business bloggers, and hobbyists who publish regularly and depend on these tools.
+I have extensive WordPress experience and relied on that expertise during review.
+For other platforms, we also spoke with 15 users of these platforms—creators, business bloggers, and hobbyists who publish regularly and depend on these tools.

 Those interviews validated strengths and limitations—from monetization hurdles to creative freedom and migration concerns.
 There’s no one-size-fits-all platform: choose based on your goals, technical comfort, and how much control you want over SEO and design.